-“The internal concept is inspired from the main vision of Dawar.
+“The internal concept is inspired by the main vision of Dawar.
 Mainly Dawar aims to offer psychological support for those in need.
-Accordingly, I wanted the interior space in Dawar El Ezba culture centre to help people express themselves with freedom.
+Accordingly, I wanted the interior space in Dawar El Ezba culture center to help people express themselves with freedom.
 In a seamless white environment, each person can easily stand out in their own personality.
-It is kind of following the mood Dawar has in Downtown workshops space.
+It is kind of following the mood Dawar has in the Downtown workshops space.
 My addition was using wooden elements in the interior since it is widely available in the district.”

 “Ezbet Khairalla is the centre of recycling in Cairo.
 It has a lot of resources including wood and steel.
 Using local materials consequently gives the impression that the building is there for the people and not isolated,” Saafan said.
 “Mainly we used corrugated metal sheets, steel and red bricks.
 We used wood in the interior and lime finishes for the walls to make it breathable.”